-- The State Government Fire Services Property Levy which is a fixed value (set at \$104 for residential and \$210 on Commercial and Industrial property in 2015-16) plus a variable component based on the Capital Improved Value of a property; and - The State Government Landfill Levy.
+- The State Government Fire Services Property Levy which is set at \$104 plus a variable component based on the Capital Improved Value of a property.
+For Commercial and Industrial property this is set at \$210 plus a variable component based on the Capital Improved Value of the property; and - The State Government Landfill Levy.
 This State Government levy is anticipated to increase in 2016-17.
 The average annual levy increase per residential property will again equate to approximately \$1.00 per residential property.